Biblical Theology

 Listen to this article

-It’s important to note that as Christians, while we can learn from and appreciate the historical and legal context of these Old Testament laws, our ultimate guide for understanding God’s will and principles is found in the teachings of Jesus Christ in the New Testament.
-Jesus reinforced the importance of valuing and respecting human life and taught us to love one another as He loved us (John 13:34).
+While the historical and legal context of these Old‑Testament laws is valuable, Christians look to the teachings of Jesus as the ultimate guide.
+Jesus affirmed the value of human life and commanded believers to love one another as He loved us (John 13:34).

 Share this: